-We have produced a very large and realistic face dataset consisting of 30,281 faces with roughly 3,000 different individuals from news photographs with associated captions.
-This dataset can be used in future face recognition work.
-Using both the images and text, we are able to correctly label faces with their names.
-By incorporating contextual information, this labeling is substantially improved.
-We have shown that words and pictures can be used in tandem to produce results that are better than using either medium alone.
+We have automatically produced a very large and realistic face dataset consisting of 30,281 faces with roughly 3,000 different individuals from news photographs with associated captions.
+This dataset can be used for further exploration of face recognition algorithms.
+Using simple models for images and text, we are able to create a fairly good assignment of names to faces in our dataset.
+By incorporating contextual information, this labeling is substantially improved, demonstrating that words and pictures can be used in tandem to produce results that are better than using either medium alone.

-We have also created a web interface that organizes the news in a new way, according to individuals present in news pictures.
+Another product of our system is a web interface that organizes the news in a novel way, according to individuals present in news photographs.
 Users are able to browse the news according to individual (Figure 11), bring up multiple photographs of a person and view the original news photographs and associated captions featuring that person.